arvilo/happy-family/out/production/happy-family/tasks/hw03-happy-family-project.md

     - `addChild` - check that the  `children` array increases by one element and that this element is the passed object with all the necessary references;
     - `countFamily` - check if the method returns the correct number of family members
-- Cover the further project changes with tests.+
+- Cover the further project changes with tests.

 #### Non-obligatory task with advanced complexity: